Vietnam Software Developers in 2021: Statistics You Need To Know

 14 May 2021

-When talking about Vietnam, we have to acknowledge the fact that Vietnam is one of the fastest-growing economies in the South East Asia region.
-According to Channel News Asia (CNA), Vietnam has a robust annual growth of 6% since 2010.
+In recent years, Vietnam has been recognized as one of the fastest-growing economies in the South East Asia region.
 In 2019 alone, the country received over 38.2 US$ billion of foreign direct investment (FDI), which increased by 7.2% compared to 2018.
-And for Singapore, Vietnam is its strategic economic partner for years:
+Vietnam is also Singapore’s strategic economic partner for years:

 Singapore was Vietnam’s third-largest investor in 2019, with a total investment of US$4.5 billion.